lyhjeremy/MSBA-House-B-Team-2/README.md

 ## Getting Started

 All source code, data, documentation, and setup instructions live in the [`SeeWeeS_Multi_Agent/`](./SeeWeeS_Multi_Agent) subfolder.
 Head there for the full README, quick-start guide, and technical write-up.

-## Brief writeup
-See [agentic-ai-langgraph-article.md](./agentic-ai-langgraph-article.md) for the story behind the rebuild, the architecture, and the design rationale.